Ibrahim Dogus

-Ibrahim Dogus (born July 1980) is a British Kurdish politician, entrepreneur and restaurateur.
+Ibrahim Dogus (born July 1980) is a Turkish-born British politician, entrepreneur and restaurateur.
 He is founder of SME4Labour.
 He is also founder of the Centre for Turkey Studies and Centre for Kurdish Progress, and an active organiser for the Turkish and Kurdish community in London and the UK.
 He is also a British Labour Party politician, serving as a Lambeth Borough councillor.
 Dogus was the parliamentary candidate for the Labour Party for the Cities of London and Westminster constituency in the June 2017 UK general election and for West Bromwich East at the 2019 general election.